Carifio24/wwt-constellations-backend/SCHEMA.md

   - `image_layers`: optional array of ImageLayer records (see below).
   - `background_id`: (optional ObjectID) The ObjectID of the scene's background image
 - `previews`: information about different preview types
   - `video`: (optional string) The basename of the video preview in its blob container, if one exists
   - `thumbnail`: (optional string) The basename of the preview thumbnail image in the blob container, if one exists
+- `home_timeline_sort_key` (integer): if present and non-negative, the scene is included in the global home timeline, with its position set by the ordering of these values.

 An ImageLayer record may have the following fields: